 Remember, cats are curious by nature.
-Keep your kitten safe from these common household hazards:
+Keep your cat safe from these common household hazards:

 Plants.
 Many plants (such as plants of the lily family, onions, and garlic) are toxic to cats.
-Put your plants in areas your kitten can't access.
-Alternatively, spray them with bitter apple to discourage your kitten from eating them.
-Provide safe herbs such as catnip or alfalfa for your kitten to chew on.
+Put your plants in areas your cat can't access.
+Alternatively, spray them with bitter apple to discourage your cat from eating them.
+Provide safe herbs such as catnip or alfalfa for your cat to chew on.